HyagoOliveira/AwaitableCoroutines/README.md

 The static `AwaitableCoroutine` class uses a GameObject with the internal [AwaitableCoroutineBehaviour](/Runtime/AwaitableCoroutineBehaviour.cs) script to wrap and execute asynchronous tasks.

-This GameObject is _Lazy_ created, i.e. it'll be only created when used for the first time and it'll be sent to the special scene **DontDestroyOnLoad**.
-After that it'll be cached.
+This GameObject is *lazy* created, i.e. it'll be only created when used for the first time and it'll be sent to the special scene **DontDestroyOnLoad**.
+It's cached after that.

 ![Awaitable Coroutine Behaviour in Inspector](/Docs~/AwaitableCoroutineBehaviour-Inspector.png "AwaitableCoroutineBehaviour in Inspector").